mrworf/iceshelf/README.md

 # Retrieving backups

-To download archives stored in Glacier use the [iceshelf-retrieve](README.iceshelf-retrieve.md) helper.
+To download archives stored in the legacy Amazon Glacier vault service use the [iceshelf-retrieve](README.iceshelf-retrieve.md) helper.
 It manages Glacier jobs and verifies files automatically.
 You can fetch one or more backups, or use `--all` to restore everything directly from the vault inventory.

 # FAQ